UnknownLoop11/vsm_restapi/README.md

 # __Vsm Rest Api Documentation__

-A basic rest API was created using the Django restful framework to handle basic and some complex functionalities and provide seamless communications to the frontend client App.
+A basic rest API developed using the Django restful framework to handle some basic and complex functionalities and to provide seamless communications to the frontend client App.

 ### Api EndPoint - <https://prerox-api-8d59017b6b2c.herokuapp.com/>